PaulDuvall/aws-5-mins/step-functions/README.md

-**NOTE: This video has not been released yet.**

-You can find the 5-minute video that walks through all of the steps described here.
+You can find the [5-minute video](https://youtu.be/1pxfIQuj2LM) that walks through all of the steps described [here](https://youtu.be/1pxfIQuj2LM).

 In this episode, we'll be looking at [AWS Step Functions](https://aws.amazon.com/step-functions/).
 With Step Functions you can orchestratre serverless functions and manual activities into an end-to-end workflow.
 It provides a "State Machine as a Service".